skyssolutions/lynxchan/src/be/Readme.md

 * `--reload-maintenance-image`, `-rmi`: will rebuild maintenance image page on boot.
 * `--reload-overboard`, `-ro`: reloads the overboard.
 * `--reload-logs`, `-rlog`: reloads logs.
 * `--reload-boards`, `-rboard`: reloads boards.
 If a board uri is informed it will start from the informed board.
-If an interval is informed it will skip said interval after finishing each board.
-The board and interval will only be used if the comand to not fork is issued.
 * `--reload-front-end`, `-rfe`: reloads the front-end files on a running instance, including cached static files.
 Will be ignored if maintenance mode is being changed on the same command or if no daemon was not informed.
 * `--prune-files`, `-pf`: prunes files that no longer contains references to them.
 Its advisable to turn on maintenance mode before using this command to avoid race conditions.
 * `--reload-graphs`, `-rg`: redraws daily graphs.
 * `--no-daemon`, `-nd`: will not start listening to HTTP requests.
 For running commands while having a server running.
 * `--create-account`, `-ca`: will create a new account.
 Require the use of the login, role and password parameters.
 * `--login`, `-l`: informs a login.
-* `--no-fork`, `-nf`: prevents the engine from spawning aditional processes to run commands.
-It will also make the engine stop after a rebuild error.
-Meant for internal usage, but hey, I`m not your dad or anything to tell you how to use your computer. :^)
 * `--password`, `-p`: informs a password.
-* `--board`, `-b`: informs a board uri.
-* `--thread`, `-t`: informs a thread id.
-Not threadId, but the document `_id`.
-* `--post`, `-po`: informs a post id.
-Not postId, but the document `_id`.
-* `--interval`, `-i`: informs an interval.
 * `--global-role`, `-gr`: informs a role from 0 to 4, 0 meaning root user, 1 admin, 2 global volunteer, 3 global janitor and 4 regular user.
 * `--set-role`, `-sr`: set a new role for an existing account.
 Will not be used if `-ca` is used.
 Takes a login and global role.
 * `--maintenance`, `-m`: indicates a new value for maintenance mode on a running instance.
 The value will be parsed as JSON, so informing `true` or `false` will work, so as informing numbers that evaluate to false or true.
 Will be ignored if no daemon was not informed.